Marketing and Communications Manager

 GLT will commence its 2018-19 season with the smash hit feel-good musical, Mamma Mia!, presented in rotating repertory with the the classic Jane Austen romantic comedy, Pride and Prejudice (September 28 – November 11, 2018).
 The 30th anniversary of GLT’s production of Charles Dickens’ holiday classic, A Christmas Carol (November 30 - December 23, 2018) will bisect the season.
 In the winter/spring, GLT will present Agatha Christie’s gripping courtroom thriller, Witness for the Prosecution (February 15 – March 11, 2019) followed by Shakespeare’s uproarious battle of the sexes The Taming of the Shrew (March 29 – April 14, 2019) and the Tony-winning rock ‘n’ roll tribute, Million Dollar Quartet (May 2 – 19, 2019).

 Great Lakes Theater producing artistic director, Charles Fee, will direct Witness for the Prosecution in the coming season.
-GLT resident artist, Victoria Bussert will helm the company’s pair of musical productions, Mamma Mia! and Million Dollar Quartet.
+GLT resident artist, Victoria Bussert will helm this fall's musical production, Mamma Mia!, and is back to stage the 30th anniversary production of A Christmas Carol.
+Hunter Foster will direct our spring musical, Million Dollar Quartet.
 Joseph Hanreddy directs Pride and Prejudice – a script that he adapted with J.R.
 Sullivan.
-The directors for GLT’s 30th annual production of A Christmas Carol and The Taming of the Shrew will be announced at a later date.
+The Taming of the Shrew will be directed by Sara Bruner, who played the role of Kate in our most recent production of The Taming of the Shrew from 2011.

 Great Lakes Theater’s 2018-19 season is supported in part by the residents of Cuyahoga County through a generous public grant from Cuyahoga Arts & Culture.
 Generous season support is also provided by The Cleveland Foundation and the Ohio Arts Council.